protopopov1122/8SMC1/README.md

 Disclaimer
 ===================
-Project is on development stage so it may be unstable.
+Project is not fully tested, it may contain some bugs.

-The only Device API implementation is written for Standa controllers, other device support may be added later.
+The only Device API implementation is written for Standa controllers and EKSPLA laser, other device support may be added later.
 8SMC1 devices have own standart packages for similar purposes, but they require additional licenses and are discontinued by manufacter.

 Building
 ===================
 Project is built using MSVC and MinGW cross compiler(MinGW build tested on top of Linux and Windows Subsystem for Linux).
 Project UI depends on wxWidgets and links to it dynamically.
+Before using you should make sure that 'autoconf' key in config.ini is commented/disable, because it contains configuration parameters specific to used equipment and will not work on other systems.

 To use 8SMC1 controller:
 You must install MiscoSMC driver.
 Create 'res' directory in root of project and copy 'USMCDLL.h', 'USMCDLL.lib' and 'USMCDLL.dll' to it(it required to proper build, these files located in MicroSMC folder in Program files).
 You should also copy 'USMCDLL.lib' to root of project, if you are building by MSVC without use of stub.